python-cmd2/cmd2/docs/argument_processing.rst

         ...

-Using custom namespace with argument parser decorators
+Using custom argparse.Namespace with argument parser decorators
 ===============================================================================================
 In some cases, it may be necessary to write custom ``argparse`` code that is dependent on state data of your application.
 To support this ability while still allowing use of the decorators, both ``@with_argparser`` and